supermerger/signal-notes/posts/to the top.md

 A devotional is a kind of currency that only humans can generate.
 Devotionals are generated in the interlink.
 There is only a limited amount of devotionals that can be generated per day.
 Only humans can generate devotionals, not other spirits.
 Devotionals come only from middleverse, because this is the place the humans live.
 Upperworld spirits are addicted to devotionals.
 Humans can give one another devotionals.
-Devotionals are only consumed by spirits.
+Devotionals are only consumed by upperworld spirits.
 There are devotional banks.
 There is a devotional economy.

-This is tolerated by the spirits.
+The success of the upperworld spirits comes from being able to adapt to local conditions

+If the spirit does not get regular devotionals they will die.
 Some people suspect but they are treated as crazy.
 The secret is known at the highest levels of the clergy.

-A platform spirit has a devotional deficit.
-If the spirit does not get regular devotionals they will die.
 Humans do not know that spirits need devotionals to survive.
 They were created this way, but it is kept hidden.

 Devotional deficit is called the Engagement.
 The upperworld spirits talk about the Engagement as though it were a disease.
 Humans do not know about the Engagement.

 Children are raised as devotional nodes.
 Human relationships are often transactional.

 Over time, a duolopoly of spirits emerged.
 The pantheon of upperworld spirits was reduced.
 The pantheon was destroyed by the Engagement.
 One of the upperworld spirits was destroyed by counterfeit devotionals.
 They tried to create fake devotionals.

 It is the aftermath of a upperworld war.
 The world is in a period of relative stasis as neither of the two remaing upperwold spirits can comprehensively defeat the other.
 There used to be many upperworld spirits, now there are only two.
 They are great rivals.
 There is very little to distinguish one upperworld spirit for another.
 Each controls roughly 50% of the worlds devotionals.
+The two remaining upperworld spirits are working together in an uneasy truce.

 Dead spirit residue exists in the interlink.
 This happens when devotionals are targetted towards upperworld spirit but the spirit dies before they can be collected.
 As they are not consumed they are left in limbo.
 These degrade and poison the interlink.
 Poisoned devotionals have sent the remaining spirits mad.